MaquiVives/MaquiVives.github.io/README.md

 All feedback is welcomed and highly appreciated!
 Thanks in advance!

-P.S: I'm also kinda new to Github, so any feedback and/or recommendation about it is also welcomed!
+P.S: I'm also kinda new to Github, so any feedback and/or recommendation about it is also welcome!